HANDBOOK RULES

 Elementary Schedule

-Student pick-ups will meet by the elementary gymnasium doors at 3:10 and will then walk to the high school main doors for dismissal.
-Students whose parents are not at this location by 3:20 will return to the elementary office until an adult arrives.
+Student pick-ups will meet by the elementary gymnasium doors at 3:15 and will then walk to the high school main doors for dismissal.
+Parents are to stay in their vehicles as we dismiss students.
+Any parent who is not at the high school entrance by 3:30, your child will be brought back to the elementary office.

 As students arrive at school, students need to proceed into the lunchroom for breakfast.
 Breakfast at Southern Local Elementary is free and offered to all students.